 First of all, noise maps can only be created by an expert or an institution employing an expert who has an authority to act as a professional in environmental noise- and vibration abatement issues.

 Bearing in mind, that noise maps are not based on measurements but on calculation on the output of noise sources and the modelling of their expansion, the incoming data can substantially alter their quality.
-In this context, Governmental Decree No. 280/2004 (X.20.) determines the sources – where applicable- of used data, thus insuring that the creation of noise maps is based on the use of databases of appropriate quality.
+In this context, Governmental Decree 280/2004.
+(X.20.) determines the sources – where applicable−-of used data, thus insuring that the creation of noise maps is based on the use of databases of appropriate quality.

 Furthermore the decree defines the cache of obligatory uniform calculations methods to be used in the creation of noise maps.

-Finished noise maps – after their approval- are scrutinized by nature-, environment protection and water inspectorates further guaranteeing their quality.
+Finished noise maps – after their approval− are scrutinized by the nature-, environment protection departments of Government Offices further guaranteeing their quality.

 84. What kinds of environmental facts, analyses and explanatory materials are being published?